chenghsienwen/finagle.g8/README.md

-This is a Giter8 template for Finatra
+This is a Giter8 template for Finagle

 ```
-sbt new jimschubert/finagle.g8
+sbt new chenghsienwen/finagle.g8
 ```

 [License](./LICENSE)